saxenarohit/select_summ/README.md

 [rohitsaxena/MENSA](https://huggingface.co/datasets/rohitsaxena/MENSA)

-## SELECTSUMM: Select and Summarize
+## SELECT & SUMM: Select and Summarize
 The summarization model used in the paper operates in two stages:

 ### Stage 1: Scene Salinecy Classification